June 23, 2015

 The temple was founded in 1236 and the Sanmon gate dating back to 1425 is the oldest Zen gate.

 It is even less accessible than Kinkakuji.
 Not many people know about this place, including Japanese locals.
-Though I'd rank it as one of the top 5 sakura viewing spots I've been to, out of around 50 (and counting).
+Though I'd rank it as one of the top 10 sakura viewing spots I've been to, out of around 72 (and counting).

 This private garden that has been passed down several generations only opens in spring and there are many varieties of flowers/sakura planted there.
 It is big for a private garden, but small for an attraction, so it can get quite crowded.
-The sakura here blooms slightly later than the other places in Kyoto city, and the sea of weeping cherry trees here is awesome.
+The sakura here blooms slightly later than the other places in Kyoto city, and the sea of weeping cherry trees here is spectacular.

 10. Kitano Tenmangu(北野天満宮)where Japanese students go to pray for good results is an excellent place for autumn foliage.
 The maple trees along the river are amazing in the night light-up.
 Another good time to visit it is the plum blossom season as it has many plum trees.